-Find out about the different types of rarer breast cancers.
+Find out about the different rare types of breast cancer.

 Grouping breast cancers

 Doctors have developed ways of grouping breast cancers into different types.
 They sometimes call rarer breast cancers special type and the more common breast cancers no special type.

 Most breast cancers are invasive carcinoma - no special type.
 You may see this written as NST or NOS (not otherwise specified).

 Special type breast cancers have cells with particular features.
 As well as the rare cancers listed here, lobular breast cancer is also classed as a special type.